FIN392/Raspberry/README.md

 ### Disclaimer

-This is just another Raspberry Pi repository, so feel free to send me your comments, criticisms, questions, requests, or subpoenas.
+This is just another Raspberry Pi repository.
+Don't hesitate to hit me up with comments, critiques, questions, feature requests, or... well, even subpoenas.

 ---

 ### Where to begin?

-Easy, use my step-by-step guide to installing the Raspberry Pi: [How to install my Raspberry Pi](How_to_install_my_Raspberry.md)
+Easy peasy.
+Just jump into my step-by-step guide: [How to install my Raspberry Pi](How_to_get_your_Raspberry_Pi_up_and_running.md)

+---